rslurry/subwaybuilder-patcher-settingsTweaks/README.md

 ## Installation
 First, download and install Kronifer's patcher: https://github.com/Kronifer/subwaybuilder-patcher

 Once that is set up, navigate to the `packages` folder.
-Assuming you are currently in the `subwaybuilder-patcher` folder, then do
+Assuming that you are currently in the `subwaybuilder-patcher` folder, then do
 ```
 cd patcher/packages
 ```

-In the packages directory, clone this repository into a folder named `settingsTweaks`:
+While here in the packages directory, clone this repository into a folder named `settingsTweaks`:
 ```
 git clone https://github.com/rslurry/subwaybuilder-patcher-settingsTweaks ./settingsTweaks
 ```